-Dr. Christian P. Pavlovich is Professor of Urology at the Johns Hopkins University School of Medicine.
-He is the Director of Prostate Cancer Active Surveillance Program and Fellowship Director of Urologic Oncology for the Brady Urological Institute.
+Dr. Christian P. Pavlovich is the Bernard Schwartz Professor of Urology at the Johns Hopkins University School of Medicine.
+He is Director of the Prostate Cancer Active Surveillance Program and Fellowship Director of Urologic Oncology for the Brady Urological Institute.

-Dr. Pavlovich earned his medical degree at the University of California, San Francisco (UCSF) School of Medicine.
-He completed a urology residency at New York Hospital and a National Cancer Institute fellowship in urologic oncology before joining the Hopkins faculty in 2001.
+Dr. Pavlovich grew up in Washington DC, went to Harvard University, and then earned his medical degree at the University of California, San Francisco (UCSF) School of Medicine.
+He then completed a urology residency at New York Hospital-Cornell Medical Center and a National Cancer Institute fellowship in urologic oncology before joining the Hopkins faculty in 2001.